 - Gums that bleed easily during brushing or flossing.

-In more severe gum disease (periodontitis), the symptoms are
+In periodontitis, the symptoms are

 easier to see, such as:

-- Gums that pull away or shrink from the
+- Gums that pull away from the

 - Bad breath that won't go away.